 Compare NEM & NDAQ Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Newmont is the world's largest gold miner.
 It bought Goldcorp in 2019, combined its Nevada mines in a joint venture with competitor Barrick later that year, and also purchased competitor Newcrest in November 2023.
 Its portfolio includes 17 wholly or majority owned mines and interests in two joint ventures in the Americas, Africa, Australia and Papua New Guinea.
-The company is expected to produce roughly 5.5 million ounces of gold in 2024 from its core mines and 6.8 million in total.
-It is likely to sell a number of its higher cost, smaller mines accounting for 20% of forecast sales in 2024.
+The company is expected to sell roughly 5.6 million ounces of gold in 2025 from its core mines after selling six higher-cost, smaller mines.
 Newmont also produces material amounts of copper, silver, zinc, and lead as byproducts.
-It had about two decades of gold reserves along with significant byproduct reserves at the end of December 2023.
+It had about two decades of gold reserves along with significant byproduct reserves at the end of December 2024.